 Methods.
 We describe the HASTA telescope capabilities and the observational techniques.
-We carry out a detailed analysis to determine the flare onset, the radiant point location, the kinematics of the disturbance and the activation time of two distant filaments.
-We use a 2D reconstruction of the HASTA and corresponding TRACE observations, together with conventional techniques, to analyze the probable origin of the phenomenon.
+We carried out a detailed analysis to determine the flare onset, the radiant point location, the kinematics of the disturbance and the activation time of two distant filaments.
+We used a 2D reconstruction of the HASTA and corresponding TRACE observations, together with conventional techniques, to analyze the probable origin of the phenomenon.

 Results.
 The kinematic parameters and the probable onset time of the Moreton wave event are determined.
-A small-scale ejecta and the winking of two remote filaments are analyzed to discuss their relation with the Moreton disturbance.
+A small-scale ejectum and the winking of two remote filaments are analyzed to discuss their relation with the Moreton disturbance.

 Conclusions.
-The analysis of the Moreton wave event favors the hypothesis that the phenomenon can be described as the chromospheric imprint of a single fast coronal shock triggered from a single source in association with a CME ejection.
+The analysis of the Moreton wave event favors the hypothesis that the phenomenon can be described as the chromospheric imprint of a single fast coronal shock triggered from a single source in association with a coronal mass ejection.
 Its onset time is concurrent with a Lorentz force peak measured in the photosphere, as stated by other authors.
-However, the existence of multiple shock waves that originate almost simultaneously cannot be discarded.
+However, the existence of multiple shock waves that were generated almost simultaneously cannot be discarded.

-Key words.
-Sun: activity - Sun: coronal mass ejections(CMEs) - Sun: flares
+Key words. shock waves - techniques: image processing - Sun: chromosphere - Sun: corona - Sun: surface magnetism